josemaia/book-summaries/phoenix-project/summaries.md

   - Official business project list (owned by Kirsten)
   - IT Operations projects (not centralized)
   - Service Desk (calls + random requests)
-- A plan is made to fix this: one-line summaries for all the committment
+- A plan is made to fix this: one-line summaries for all the commitment

 ## Chapter 6